daboehme/caliper-tutorial/tutorial/recording_hatchet.md

-# Recording Data for Hatchet
+# Analyzing Data with Hatchet

 [Hatchet](https://github.com/hatchet/hatchet) is a Python library for analyzing hierarchical performance data, such as Caliper's region profiles.
 We can